FusionAuth/fusionauth-site/site/_posts/2020-11-15-how-to-securely-implement-oauth-rails.md

 There are numerous ways to handle user sessions in Rails, but for this example, I decided to create helper methods accessible to all sub-classes of ApplicationController.

-`current_user` looks for a user jwt on the session.
-If it exists, it decodes the JWT and retrieves user's email address.
+`current_user` looks for a user JWT on the session.
+If it exists and the email has been verified, it retrieves the user's email address from the JWT.
 If it does not exist, this means the user has logged out or their session has expired.

 ```ruby